Auditory processing is what our brain does with the sounds that our ears detect. All of our listening skills use auditory processing.

 If you feel you, or your child needs an APD assessment, your audiologist will discuss with you the options for targeted auditory training to improve on their auditory processing skills.

 We offer an assessment & rehabilitation appointment for only £895.
-Use the form above or phone us today on 02074872660 to enquire about your treatment.
+Phone us today on 02074872660 to enquire about your treatment.

 In association with